Starmism/Starmism/README.md

 ### Hey 👋

 Hey, I'm Ethan.
-I'm currently in my first year of college studying Computer Science.<br>
+I'm currently in my second year of college studying Computer Science.<br>
 I'm most comfortable with Java, and I do a lot of Minecraft-related stuff.

 #### Languages I'm Currently Interested In: